 Standard College has a large applicant pool.
-Once a designated number of students have been accepted into a program, applicants who have successfully completed the admission process by the program deadline may be placed on a wait list.
-These students will be guaranteed entrance into another Practical Nursing program.
-The student will be eligible for admission into a program that begins within one year of submitting his/her application.
+Once a designated number of applicants have been provisionally accepted into a program, applicants who have successfully completed the admission process by the program deadline may be placed on a wait list.
+These students will be provided with the choice to join another

+Practical Nursing program identified by the school.
 The program a student may join will be determined on the basis of space-availability.